xwmx/nb/README.md

 text search with `nb search` and `nb bookmark search`.
 When `pandoc` is installed, the HTML page content will be converted to Markdown.

-In addition to caching the page content, you can also highlight an excerpt from the page using the `-q` / `--quote` option:
+In addition to caching the page content, you can also include a quote from the page with the `-q` / `--quote` option:

 ```bash
 nb https://example.com --quote "Example quote line one.